gifburst/ChipOS-0.1/README.md

-# PCI/OS
+# ChipOS
-the operating system for the ChipPad computer
+the operating system for the ChipLet computer